achermannagement/assemfuzz/README.md

 # assemfuzz
 This is a project to make a fuzzing platform for the Hack assembly language from the Nand2Tetris (http://nand2tetris.org/) course.
 A fuzzer generates vast quantities of random (valid or invalid) code in order to test program robustness.
 It is especially good at detecting inputs that crash a program.
-However, as we are provided a reference Hack assembler we can also use fuzzing to ensure program correctness.
+However, as we are provided a reference Hack assembler we can also use fuzzing to test program correctness.

 ## Features
 * Largely automated fuzzing platform